PASTOR'S CORNER

 Dear Parishioners,

-Don’t forget that we will begin our annual Marian Consecration preparation beginning on July 13th.
+To properly prepare for this Marian consecration, we will spend the 33 days leading up to August 15th doing some special readings.
+So we will begin on July 13th.
 You can use either Fr.
 Michael Gaitley’s book: 33 Days to Morning Glory, or St. Louis de Montfort’s True Devotion to Mary (just be sure to get a version with the consecration preparation included in the book).
-Then, following each of the Masses on August 15th, which is the Solemnity of the Assumption of the Blessed Virgin Mary (and the anniversary of our parish founding), those who have prepared will make the consecration to Mary.
-If you have made the consecration in the past, I encourage you to renew it every year.
+Then, following each of the Masses on August 15th, which is the anniversary of our parish founding, those who have prepared will make the consecration to Mary.
+Again, if you have made the consecration in the past, I encourage you to renew it every year.
 Countless saints throughout our Church’s history have encouraged the faithful to turn to Mary in their every need, and solemnly consecrating oneself to her is “the surest, easiest, shortest, and the most perfect means” to becoming a saint (St. Louis de Montfort).

 Fr.
 Reid